bbubb/squadsync/README.md

 ## Community Engagement
 Discord Server: [SquadSync](https://discord.gg/XeAHspcV)

-### License
+## License
-Copyright © [2023] [Brandon Bunch]
-All rights reserved.

-This project is licensed under the MIT License - see the LICENSE file for details.
+Copyright - All Rights Reserved.
+See the [LICENSE](LICENSE) file for full terms and conditions.

 ### Contact
 For support or inquiries, reach out via GitHub Issues or the contact methods in our Wiki.